Ozi-cheri/tic-tac-toe-game/README.md

 ## Acknowledgements

- * Code insitute for the platform.
+ * Code institute for the platform.
  * My Mentor Gareth McGirr for his supports and feedbacks.